HardlyDifficult/Tutorials/Chapter2.md

 </details>

  - Add 'AudioSource' to the character.
  - Under the JumpMovement component, select the Jump Sound.
-We are using **JumpSound**.
+We are using **Jump**.

 <img src="http://i.imgur.com/I5JWg9s.gif" width=300px />